 Communication is a two-way street, and we want to hear from you.
 Your questions and comments matter to us.
 Here are the ways you can get information and stay informed.

-- Sign up for project e-blasts by emailing us at RPM@transitchicago.com, including information about upcoming public meetings about the project.
+- Sign up for project e-blasts here.
+You can also email us at RPM@transitchicago.com, including information about upcoming public meetings about the project.

 - Visit our project web site at transitchicago.com/RPM for project information, including what’s new with RPM and updated information about upcoming utility relocation work via our construction activity notices.